Hibiscus tiliaceus: Distribution and habitat

 Hibiscus tiliaceus has a worldwide tropical distribution.
 In the Old World and Oceania, it is a common coastal plant in most of tropical Africa, South Asia (including the Maldives), Southeast Asia, parts of East Asia (as far north as central Japan, where it reaches its northernmost extent), eastern and northern Australia, and much of the Pacific Islands, including Hawaii (where its establishment status is uncertain).
 It has also been introduced to New Zealand.
-A separate variety, var. pernambucensis (formerly considered a separate species, H. pernambucensis), is native to the tropical New World, including Mexico, Central America, the Caribbean, and much of South America.
+A separate subspecies, subsp. pernambucensis (formerly considered a separate species, H. pernambucensis), is native to the tropical New World, including Mexico, Central America, the Caribbean, and much of South America.
 This variety has also been introduced to Florida.

 It is uncertain if the species is native to Hawaii, as it may have been introduced by the Polynesians.
 It is considered native by Plants of the World Online, but the IUCN considers it of uncertain status.
 Hibiscus tiliaceus can be found at elevations from sea level to 800 m in areas that receive 900–2500 mm of annual rainfall.
 It is commonly found growing on beaches, by rivers and in mangrove swamps.
 Sea hibiscus is well adapted to grow in coastal environment in that it tolerates salt and waterlogging and can grow in quartz sand, coral sand, marl, limestone, and crushed basalt.
 It grows best in slightly acidic to alkaline soils (pH of 5–8.5).

 Cotton Tree, Queensland, Australia is named for the plant.